jurkovicmartin/Smartwatch-Data-Analysis/README.md

 Number of unique values in Stress Level column: 11 Unique values of Stress Level column: ['1' '5' '3' '10' '2' '8' '9' 'Very High' '7' '6' '4']
 ```
 It looks like there is one value set with words, others contains number.
-Handling this is pretty simple.
-We will replace 'Very High' string with value 8 (I assume that it could mean 8) and other values just convert to numeric datatype.
+Handling this isn't much a problem.
+We will replace 'Very High' string with value 8 (I assume that very high could correspond to 8) and other values just convert to numeric datatype.

-To this point we checked the columns for unique values because the field of values was discreet (couple of whole numbers).
+To this point we have been checking the columns for unique values because the field of values was discreet (couple of whole numbers).
 For **Sleep Duration** column this approach isn't good because it has a whole spectrum of values.
-So instead of analyzing unique values we look just at non numeric values.
+So instead of analyzing unique values we just look at non numeric values.
 ```
 Non-numeric values in Sleep Duration column: ['7.167235622316564' 'ERROR' '7.367789630207228' ...
 '6.3821659358529015'
  '6.91654920303435' '5.691001039740254']
 ```
-It looks like there are numbers just putted as strings.
+It looks like there are numbers that are inside a string datatype.
 The problem are the 'ERROR' values.
 Again, solution could be approximating the value (isn't as easy as in Stress Level column) or we can say it is okay to drop it.
-So we try to convert the values into numeric datatype and where this isn't allowed (string without a number) the value will be replaced with NaN (None, or empty cell).
+So we try to convert the values into a numeric datatype and where this isn't allowed (string that doesn't contain a number) the value will be replaced with NaN (pandas expression of None).
 After that we simply drop the records with NaN.
 ```
 Sleep Duration column has NaN values: True
 Number of NaN values: 218
 ```
 Now we should have all numbers numeric.
-What we will check now is if the **User ID** has only unique values (ids should be unique and not repeating).
+But what we also need to check is if **User ID** column has only unique values (ids should be unique and not repeating).
 ```
 All IDs are unique : False
 Number of unique values in User ID column: 3473
 ```
 Result is that there is only 3473 unique ids between over 8000 records.
 This crazy ration doesn't allow us to drop the repeating ids.
 So to handle this we just replace the whole column with new (unique) ids.
-(We can do it like this because we know from earlier that are isn't any duplicates records, so even the ids are same for some records the other values are not).
+(We can do it like this because we know from earlier that aren't any duplicated records, so the records with the same id contain different values).

 **Result of cleaning**
 ```